DevelopersDeveloper FAQ

 How do I deploy surfaces?

-Surfaces publish to the PhiWebs hosted runtime — Cloudflare edge cache in front of an Azure-hosted origin (per ADR-149).
+Surfaces publish to the PhiWebs hosted runtime.
 The publish API creates versioned deployments with instant rollback to any prior accepted Receipt.

 Is there a rate limit on the API?